cncf/tag-observability/whitepaper.md

 Logs can be useful in different scenarios - to derive metrics or traces, for security audits, or for debugging.
 Keeping a record of all application and system-related events makes it possible to understand and even reproduce step-by-step actions leading to a particular situation.
 These records are notably valuable when performing root-cause analysis providing information to understand the state of the application or system at the moment of the failure.

-Information stored in the logs is free from text, making it challenging to derive meaning.
+Information stored in the logs is freeform text, making it challenging to derive meaning.
 Many attempts have been at applying a schema to logs in the past 30 years, but they have yet to be particularly successful.
 The reason for a schema makes extracting relevant information more accessible.
 Typically this is done by parsing, segmenting, and analyzing the text in the log file.
 Log data can also be converted to other observability signals, including metrics and traces.
 Once the data is a metric, it can be used for understanding the change over time.
 Log data can also be visualized and analyzed through log analytics technologies.

 Log levels allow expressing the importance of each log statement.
 One set of such log levels would be ERROR, WARNING, INFO, and DEBUG.
 With ERROR being the least-detailed level and DEBUG being the highest-detailed.
 1. __ERROR__ communicates the occurrence and details why a failure happened.